LogtalkDotOrg/logtalk3/manuals/sources/userman/objects.rst

 specialization relations).
 An object may also implement one or more protocols or import one or more categories.

-A *stand-alone* object (i.e. an object with no extension, instantiation, or specialization relations with other objects) always plays the role of a prototype, that is, a self-describing object.
+A *stand-alone* object (i.e., an object with no extension, instantiation, or specialization relations with other objects) always plays the role of a prototype, that is, a self-describing object.
 If we want to use classes and instances, then we will need to specify at least one instantiation